How To Find A Workout Buddy

 Speaking of rewards… Have you considered sharing your fitness journey on social media?
-Posting about your workouts online isn’t for everyone, but it can be a great way to widen your network, hold yourself accountable, meet new people with similar interests, and celebrate your achievements and fitness goals.
+Posting about your workouts online isn’t for everyone, but sharing your journey can be a great way to widen your network, hold yourself accountable, meet new people with similar interests, and celebrate your achievements and fitness goals.

 As your journey progresses, you’ll likely find yourself with your very own cheer squad, supporting your every move.

-Are you someone who likes a bit of healthy competition to keep you on your toes?
+Are you someone who thrives off a bit of healthy competition?

-You could each take turns in running your workouts and choosing what the focus of the training session will be — you might decide one session is all about glutes, while your friend plans an at-home ab workout the next time you exercise together.
+You could each take turns in choosing your workouts or the focus of the training session will be — you might decide one session is all about glutes, while your friend plans an at-home ab workout the next time you exercise together.

 The trick is to make your workouts fun and exciting to keep you feeling interested and motivated to show up each day.

 Your workout partner is waiting for you!

-No matter how or when you connect with your workout buddy and whether they’re a friend or part of the Sweat Community, the key is to have fun, build each other up and hold each other accountable to your exercise plans and have fun, while still making great progress on your fitness journey.
+No matter how or when you connect with your workout buddy, the key is to have fun, build each other up and hold each other accountable as you make progress on your fitness journey.